 As beloved members of the family, it’s only fitting that our canine and feline companions be given the most peaceful and respectful passing when it’s their time.
 At Westmonte Animal Clinic, we are able to provide compassionate, low-stress cat and dog euthanasia for our patients so they can cross the Rainbow Bridge comfortably, and with their loved ones by their side.

-Knowing When It’s Time
+Putting a Pet to Sleep: Knowing When It’s Time

 If your pet’s prognosis is hopeful, we can explore treatment options to improve their quality of life.
 If their prognosis is poor, euthanasia may be the most compassionate next step.
-Lack of interest in food and water, sleeping all the time, inability to stand and walk, and loss of control over their bowels are all red flags that need to be addressed.
+Lack of interest in food and water, sleeping all the time, inability to stand and walk, and loss of control over their bowels are all red flags that need to be addressed immediately.

 What to Expect with Pet Euthanasia